mac-jey/optimization_adamuon/revision.md

   stochastic acceptance criteria could improve robustness.
 - Adapters for PyTorch and SciPy could live in the bridge layer so the same statistical tooling for Stepper/Memory serves both CPU and GPU backends.
+- The central difference step-size tuner currently searches a fixed logarithmic grid.
+Adapting the sweep range or using noise estimates could yield more reliable step selection in very noisy objectives.